 The lovemaking scenes that are the crux of the play are sensitively handled as they take their time and pleasure in discovering each other’s bodies and idiosyncrasies.
 Certainly the most ‘realistic’ and emotionally intimate portrayal of a couple yielding to each other I’ve seen on stage to date.

 Beyond the idealistic confines of Mellors’ hut, the class struggle rages.
-While Clifford’s companion Mrs Bolton (Alison Jacques) is on their side.
-Meanwhile Hilda (Bryony Tebbutt) is aghast at Connie’s choice of lover, which eventually brings things to a head…
+While Clifford’s companion Mrs Bolton (Alison Jacques) is on the lovers’ side, Hilda (Bryony Tebbutt) is aghast at Connie’s choice of lover, which eventually brings things to a head…

 “A woman wants you to like her and talk to her, and at the same time love her and desire her; and it seems to me the two things are mutually exclusive.”
 It is this opinion that separates Clifford and his peers from having fully-rounded relationships with women, even without the paralysis.
 The play does a good job of highlighting this tension.